Best Food Processor

 The Braun, the Cuisinart Elite, the Cuisinart Custom, and the Hamilton Beach Stack & Snap all follow behind in the middle of the pack.
 The Braun has an exceptionally easy to clean blade and lid, but the bowl was one of the most difficult to clean, with some plastic details on the inside prone to catching food.

-Next are the Hamilton Beach 10-Cup and the BLACK+DECKER with average to clean bowls and blades, and with lids that are slightly easier to clean.
-Rounding out the bottom of the pack were the Cuisinart Elemental and Hamilton Beach Professional that have difficult to clean bowls and lid, though the blades were slightly easier to clean.
+The Hamilton Beach 10-Cup and the BLACK+DECKER's bowls and blades were about average to clean, with the lids being slightly easier.
+At the bottom of the pack was the Cuisinart Elemental, whose bowl and lid are difficult to clean, though the blades were slightly easier to clean.

-We hope that this review has helped you pick out the perfect new food processor for your kitchen, whether you are looking for a full-size workhorse appliance for the culinary enthusiast or a mini-chopper to speed up prep and make it a little less mundane.
+We hope that this review has helped you pick out the perfect new food processor for your kitchen, whether you are a culinary enthusiast looking for a full-size workhorse appliance or simply seeking a mini-chopper to speed up prep and make it a little less mundane.

 — Austin Palmer and David Wise